 There are no specific legal requirements in place.
-However, in order to comply with the general advertising restrictions of the AMG, as well as with the specific internet provisions of the Pharmig CoC, a company must establish a reasonable "safe access system" for the pages directed to healthcare professionals.
+However, in order to comply with the general advertising restrictions of the AMG, as well as with the specific Internet provisions of the Pharmig CoC, a company must establish a reasonable "safe access system" for the pages directed to HCPs.